John L. Wallace

 John L. Wallace (born September 25, 1956) is a medical scientist and was the founder of the Inflammation Research Network at The University of Calgary and inaugural director of the Farncombe Institute at McMaster University.

 In November 2013, he became the tenth recipient of the Heymans Foundation Memorial Medal.
 Since its inauguration in 1972, the Medal had been awarded twelve times; six of the recipients are Nobel Laureates.
 Wallace is also the 2009 recipient of the Premier's Summit Award in Innovation, Canada's largest value research award (C$5 million) aimed at supporting the work of an individual scientist.

 He is a fellow of the Royal Society of Canada, a member of the Brazilian Academy of Sciences, a fellow of the British Pharmacological Society, and a fellow and former president of the Canadian Association of Gastroenterology.
 Wallace is an adjunct professor in the Faculty of Medicine at the University of Calgary, the Department of Pharmacology and Toxicology at the University of Toronto, and in the University Camilo Castelo Branco in São Paulo, Brazil.

-He is Chief Scientific Officer of Antibe Therapeutics Inc., which he founded.
-Antibe Therapeutics is based in Toronto, Ontario, Canada, and trades on the Toronto Stock Exchange (TSX:ATE).
+He was the Chief Scientific Officer of Antibe Therapeutics Inc., which he founded.
+Antibe Therapeutics was based in Toronto, Ontario, Canada, and traded on the Toronto Stock Exchange (TSX:ATE), before it went bankrupt in 2025.

 John L. Wallace is a citizen of Canada, The Republic of Ireland and the United Kingdom.